 The Covid-19 pandemic has caused significant disruption to many universities’ activities that help to drive innovation in the economy.
-Nearly 90% of UK universities cited that a significant proportion of innovation projects had been delayed, according to a pdf new survey (1.64 MB) of 61 UK universities released today.
+Nearly 90% of UK universities cited that a significant proportion of innovation projects had been delayed, according to a new survey of 61 UK universities released today.

 The new findings show that during the first national lockdown: